thaag7734/minesweepy/README.md

 ### Is this compatible with Python <3.7?
 Yes!
 MinesweePy is confirmed to work with Python >= 2.7.16 as of March 14th, 2019.

+### I just want to play it.
+How do I go about installing MinesweePy?
+Just download the standalone MinesweePy.exe file in the /dist folder and run it, no installation needed.